jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 ## A CA's perceptions

 * A CA processes perceptions one discrete time slice after another
-  * its duration is constant and proportional to the CA's abstraction level
+  * the time slice duration is constant and proportional to the CA's abstraction level
     * i.e. the depth of its umwelt
 * Perceiving is making predictions about about the beliefs of CAs in its umwelt
   * and getting prediction errors or not